lisekarimi/datagen/README.md

 make ui
 ```

-*For complete setup instructions, commands, and development guidelines, see [the Wiki Page](https://github.com/lisekarimi/datagen/wiki/dev).*
+*For complete setup instructions, commands, and development guidelines, see [the Docs Page](https://datagen.lisekarimi.com/docs).*

 ## 🧑‍💻 How to Use